Information about Alumni Hall Triple Rooms

 - Bring storage drawers or boxes that fit under your bed or under the sinks in the common area of the suite.

-Can we decide to stay permanently tripled?
+Can we decide to stay in an extended occupancy triple?